nicolasmetallo/eleventy-netlify-boilerplate/posts/infer-household-income-in-buenos-aires-based-on-household-characteristics-for-census-data.md

 ---
 title: >-
-  Infer household income in Buenos Aires based on household characteristics for census data
+  Predict household income in Buenos Aires based on household characteristics for census data
 date: 2018-09-19T22:57:58.241Z
 summary: >-
   Understanding demographics is a crucial part of the policy making process, but